-Is there any good news about the Church in prophecy?
-Yes, there is.
 The incredibly good news is that the Bible prophesies a great pouring out of God’s Spirit in the end times to empower those who are receptive to stand against the onslaught of Satan.

 The prophecy is found in Joel 2:28-30.
 Because this prophecy was quoted by Peter in his sermon on the Day of Pentecost to explain the phenomenon of tongues (Acts 2:14-21), many have assumed that it was fulfilled on that day.
 That assumption is erroneous.

 The context before the passage (verses 18-27) makes it clear that there will be two outpourings of the Spirit (the “early and latter rain”) and that the final outpouring will occur after the Jews are regathered to their land and re-established as a nation.
-Also, the context after the passage (verses 31 & 32) indicates clearly that the ultimate fulfillment of the prophecy will occur at the time of the Second Coming.
+Also, the context after the passage (verses 31 & 32) indicates clearly that the ultimate fulfillment of the prophecy will occur during the season of the Second Coming.

 We have been in the period of the “latter rain” ever since the re-establishment of the state of Israel on May 14, 1948.
-The Spirit is being poured out, and the gifts of the spirit are being manifest in a way unparalleled since the First Century.
+The Spirit is being poured out, and the gifts of the Spirit are being manifest in a way unparalleled since the First Century.
 The praise and worship of the Tabernacle of David are also being restored to the Church to further empower it for spiritual warfare.

 This great anointing of the Spirit is producing a remnant that is immersed in the Word, committed to righteousness, crucified to self, dedicated to prayer, surrendered in worship, zealous for evangelism and yearning for the soon return of Jesus.
 It is this remnant that will respond to the Lord’s appearing in the Rapture with a cloud of praise.